jfpoilpret/fast-arduino-lib/README.md

 Latest News
 ===========

-FastArduino v1.7 has been released on 19th September 2021.
+FastArduino v1.8 has been released on 10th October 2021.
-The implemented enhancements are listed [here](https://github.com/jfpoilpret/fast-arduino-lib/milestone/9?closed=1).
+The implemented enhancements are listed [here](https://github.com/jfpoilpret/fast-arduino-lib/milestone/10?closed=1).
-Please note that this version breaks compatibility on I2C API, as described in further detail in the [release notes](https://github.com/jfpoilpret/fast-arduino-lib/releases/tag/v1.7).
+Please note that this version breaks compatibility on I2C API, as described in further detail in the [release notes](https://github.com/jfpoilpret/fast-arduino-lib/releases/tag/v1.8).

 FastArduino
 ===========